MaddyGuthridge/Flapi/README.md

 # Hint message "Hello from Flapi!" is displayed in FL Studio's hint panel
 ```

+## Maintenance

+This project is currently unmaintained, with the latest code on the `main`
+branch being half-way through a refactor.
+To learn more about this decision,
+please have a read of [Unmaintained.md](./Unmaintained.md).
+Thank you for
+understanding.

 ## Setup

 1. Install the Flapi library using Pip, or any package manager of your choice.